 Will California Freeze Your Bank Account for Past Sales Tax Due?

-The California Department of Tax and Fee Administrations (CDTFA), attempt to go after past e-commerce sellers not in compliance is something that we have covered over the last three years with our sister company, Sales Tax System.
+The California Department of Tax and Fee Administrations (CDTFA) attempts to go after past e-commerce sellers, not in compliance.

 Unfortunately, now they are going after sellers who are not in compliance with sales tax prior to October 2019, when California enacted marketplace nexus legislation.